Mykol71/ostools-1.17/README.md

 about
 -----
 This script/repo hopefully improve a few areas.
-  - Convert from perl to a much simpler to mainting bash env for config management.
+  - Convert to a much simpler to maintain bash env for config management.
   - Handle the repetative coding, like logging, allowing the supporting scripts to just make changes.
-  - Keep a central repo of methods to make changes that will promote everyone using the same method.
+  - Keep a central repo of scripts to make changes that will promote everyone using the same methods.
-  - Provide a method to track one-off customers for customers that have them.
-(So we don't get caught with misconfigured systems for days after a major upgrade of some kind.)
+  - Provide a method to track one-offs for customers that have them.
   - Allow for a much faster start-to-end time developing OS changes for customers.
 (From the time the script is checked into the repo, it is available on all customers servers.)
-  - Hopefully this core script will not change much after it gets to a certain point.
+  - This core script should not change much after it gets to a certain point.
   - Allow for anyone to contribute to the scripts supporting the systems if they wish.
   - Staging media doesnt have to change to make changes to the staging process.
   - Speed up the total time it takes to convert from major os version to version.
+  - Simplify customer recovery in a DR situation.

 ```
 Key